 When a person dies as the result of an accident caused by another’s negligence there are two potential types of claims that may be made.
 One is called a survival or survivorship action.
 The survival action is for the injury and conscious pain and suffering prior to death and related medical expenses.
 This action is brought on behalf of the estate of the decedent.
 The second action is the claim that family members may have for the wrongful death of the decedent.
 Although these claims are typically brought together, this article focuses on the wrongful death claim.

 If a person dies because of the misconduct or negligence of another, a claim may be made for wrongful death.
-This type of claim seeks compensation for the survivors’ losses cause by the death of the family member.
+This type of claim seeks compensation for the survivors’ losses caused by the death of a family member.
 Typically, these losses may include lost companionship, lost wages, and funeral expenses, among others.
 In general, a claim may be made if the following can be proven: